Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Abstract

 \section{Abstract}

-Let $S_n =X_1+\cdots +X_n$ be an irreducible random walk on the one dimensional integer lattice with zero mean, infinite variance and i.i.d. increments $X_n$ and obtain an upper and lower bounds of the potential function, $a(x)$, of $S_n$ in the form $a(x)\asymp x/m(x)$ under a reasonable condition on the distribution of $X_n$; we especially show that as $x\to\infty$
+Let $S_n =X_1+\cdots +X_n$ be an irreducible random walk (r.w.) on the one dimensional integer lattice with zero mean, infinite variance and i.i.d. increments $X_n$.
+We obtain an upper and lower bounds of the potential function, $a(x)$, of $S_n$ in the form $a(x)\asymp x/m(x)$ under a reasonable condition on the distribution of $X_n$; we especially show that as $x\to\infty$

-where $m_\pm(x) = \int_0^xdy\int_y^\infty P[\pm X_1>u]du$.
-The results are applied in order to obtain a sufficient condition for the relative stability of the ladder height and estimates of some escape probabilities from the origin; we show among others that under the above condition on $m_\pm$ $P[S_n>0] \to 1/\alpha$ if and only if the probabilities of exiting a long interval $[-Q,R]$ through the upper boundary converges to $\lambda^{\alpha-1}$ as $Q/(Q+R) \to \lambda$ for any $0<\lambda<1$.
-8mm \textbf{ Key words}: recurrent random walk; potential function; zero mean; infinite variance; escape probability; two-sided exit problem; relatively stable; ladder height\\ \textbf{ AMS MSC (2010)}: Primary 60G50, Secondary 60J45.
+where $m_\pm(x) = \int_0^xdy\int_y^\infty P[\pm X_1>u]du$ and $m=m_++m_-$.
+Under certain conditions on the tails of the distribution of $X$ we derive precise asymptotic forms of $a(x)$ as $x\to +\infty$ or/and $-\infty$.
+The results are applied to derive a sufficient condition for the relative stability of the ladder height and estimates of some escape probabilities from the origin; we show among others that under the above condition on $m_+/m-$, $P[S_n>0] \to 1/\alpha$ if and only if the probability of exiting a long interval $[-Q,R]$ through the upper boundary converges to $\lambda^{\alpha-1}$ as $Q/(Q+R) \to \lambda$ for any $0<\lambda<1$.
+8mm \textbf{Key words}: recurrent r.w.; potential function; infinite variance; escape probability; two-sided exit problem; relatively stable; ladder height\\ \textbf{ AMS MSC (2010)}: Primary 60G50, Secondary 60J45.